 The first standard of standard mail is that a letter must weigh less than 1 oz.
 Unless you're using really cheap paper, this is about 4 sheets of letter-sized paper.
 Most greeting cards are thick cardstock and will be over this.
 You can guesstimate with a kitchen scale, but err on the heavy side as these are not accurate enough to be sure.

 Assuming you are over, you have to pay extra postage.
 Currently, the fee is 24¢ per ounce over, although this will surely increase in the future.
-If you're not a big card person, just slapping an extra Forever Stamp is a safe bet which will cover it 2¾ times over and only donate 42¢ to the government unnecessarily.
+Since standard stamps are currently 68¢, mailing a card usually costs 92¢ postage.
+If you're not a big card person, just slapping an extra Forever Stamp is a safe bet which will cover it 2¾ times over and only donate 44¢ to the government unnecessarily.
 However, if you mail a lot of cards, it may be worth it to pick up some neato "Additional Ounce" stamps the next time you're at the post office to save a little money and add a little flair to your letters.
 Like Forever Stamps, Additional Ounce stamps will always cover an additional ounce no matter what they make the rate, while saving you money to buy over normal stamps.
 It's quite the handy stamp secret.

 The other issue you might run into with cards are the size standards.
 A "standard-sized" envelope must not be more than 6⅛ inches tall and must have an aspect ratio of at least 1.3 (E.g., if your card is 5" tall, it must be at least 6½" long).
 I would guess neither of these size restrictions is an issue with most cards, but it's good to be aware of.